0xSYS/NVi-PFA/README.md

 - [ ] Loading color arrays from images
 - [ ] Veritcal lines on the background
 - [ ] Background image support
+- [ ] Setting and using available audio devices
 - [ ] Setting custom key ranges
 - [ ] Common midi and soundfont reloading (This must not require app restarting after each midi playing session)
 - [ ] Seting for custom folders / directories to search for midi and soundfont files